Rent your very own Mediterranean paradise

 Caretta Caretta pension

-On the right side of the harbour (as you face the water) about a kilometre down a dirt road are two small pensions that have made swimming pavilions on the rocks.
+On the right side of the harbour (as you face the water) less than a kilometre down a dirt road are two small pensions that have made swimming pavilions on the rocks.
 Our favourite is Caretta Caretta (Latin for sea turtle) -- the owners are friendly, the food very good and the setting is absolutely stunning with the clearest water.
 It might not be suitable for small kids.
 There's a fee of about 3 lira for using the facilities.
-The other pension is called the Yali - it was recently renovated and can also be recommended though doesn't have quite the same seclusion as Caretta.
+The other pension is called the Yali.
+It can also be recommended though doesn't have quite the same seclusion as Caretta.

 Kalamar resort